Hiking destination with 300 km of trails and paths

 The hiking trails in the Destination Gstaad take you through some very varied scenery.
 Along the way you will discover moorlands, deep gorges, Alpine valleys, high mountain peaks and, of course, the beautifully located Alpine restaurants.
 With more than 300 km of signposted and well maintained trails and paths, the holiday region of Gstaad is a veritable paradise for hikers.
 The dense and expansive network of routes, which is ideally accessible thanks to the many lifts, cable cars and different modes of public transport, is sure to offer something for everyone.

-Take the cable car up to the Wispile from where this wonderful high-mountain hike goes all the way to the Chrine Pass.
-There is then a short, steep descent towards Lauenen and Lake Lauenen.
+Take the cable car up to the Wispile from where this wonderful mountain hike goes all the way to the Chrinetritt.
+There is then a short, steep descent towards the Chrine Pass and from there you can take the path in direction Lake Lauenen.
 On the way to Lake Lauenen there are a number of attractive views of the Wildhorn Massif to enjoy.

 - Duration of walk: 3 hours